Skip to main content

 1. Regular Cleanup

-Log files grow over time, recommended to clean regularly:
+Log files grow over time, so it's recommended to clean them regularly:

 # Clean old logs weekly